dxworks/honeydew/README.md

   The flag must be followed by a string.
 This flag is used to set the project name.
 If not present, the project name will be deduced from the `<input_path>`.
 The project name is used to name the output files

+- `-o` or `--optional-metrics`

+  If present, Honeydew will apply additional metrics.
+These are
+  - GotoStatements Extraction

 ## Load Model from file